7 Best Bushcraft Gear For Crafting Useful Tools & Shelters

 4. Flint and Striker

-Fire is the granddaddy of a survival essential.
+Fire is the granddaddy of survival essentials.

 Plus, I bring a fire striker on most trips.